rodrigocantarino/telegrambot_glpi/README.md

 ```
 Commands List:

-/help - Show bot commands help
+/help - Show bot commands help.
-/newfollowup - Add a new followup to a ticket on GLPI via TelegramBot
-/newticket - Add a new ticket on GLPI via TelegramBot
-/searchticket - Search for a ticket on GLPI via TelegramBot
 /login - Login via Telegrambot for GLPI.
 The login command will only work on private chat.
 Group chat Login Command is forbidden.
+/newfollowup - Add a new followup to a ticket on GLPI via TelegramBot.
+/newticket - Add a new ticket on GLPI via TelegramBot.
+/searchticket - Search for a ticket on GLPI via TelegramBot.

 For exact command help type: /help <command>
 ```